-Michael J. Betts serves as an arbitrator in private arbitrations.
-Mr. Betts is an experienced arbitrator and is on the national roster of arbitrators of the American Arbitration Association (AAA) for commercial and consumer cases.
+Mr. Betts is an experienced arbitrator.
+He is on the American Arbitration Association’s national roster of arbitrators for commercial and consumer cases.
 Mr. Betts also is on the roster of arbitrators for securities arbitrations administered by Financial Industry Regulatory Authority (FINRA) Dispute Resolution.

 Private arbitration is generally much more efficient and cost-efficient than the litigation process.
 There are various reasons for this.
 One of the primary reasons is that the parties’ rights to take discovery (serving written requests for information and documents on other parties and taking depositions of other parties and non-parties) is much more limited in arbitration than the broad discovery rights permitted in litigation.
 Court rules generally provide parties to lawsuits with wide latitude in conducting discovery, including the rights to serve broad requests for documents and electronically stored information (ESI) and to take numerous depositions.
 These expenses can be largely avoided in arbitration.
 In cases administered by AAA and FINRA Dispute Resolution, for example, the rules of those organizations provide for only limited discovery.
 In private arbitrations and self-administered arbitrations, the parties, either through pre-dispute arbitration provisions or in an arbitration agreement prepared to address a dispute after it has arisen, may restrict the scope of discovery.